Greensboro Revolution

 The Greensboro Revolution was a team in the National Indoor Football League (NIFL) that began play as a 2006 expansion team.
 They played their home games at the Greensboro Coliseum in Greensboro, North Carolina.

+Former New York Giants DB, Tito Wooten would play for the Revolution in 2006.

 On January 23, 2008, it was announced that the team had folded, mainly due to low attendance numbers and problems off the playing field.